 Together, we have developed a framework to inform the Strategy.

 SNAICC undertook consultations with Aboriginal and Torres Strait Islander children, families and communities, service providers and other experts.

 Read our joint media release 20 April 2021: Growing our kids in family and culture – a National Aboriginal and Torres Strait Islander Early Childhood Strategy

-Read our Consultation Guide for more details on how you can contribute.
+Read our Consultation Guide for more details on how community members contributed.